 An Australian study recently discovered that the type of decisions you make at work can affect the size of your waistline.
 It’s been known for a long time that added responsibilities at work can increase stress.
 And, in turn, chronically increased stress levels can lead to obesity.

-However, this is the first study to look at what type of work responsibility leads to weight gain.
+s the first study to look at what type of work responsibility leads to weight gain.
 And the results are surprising.

 Two types of workplace responsibility were studied, skill discretion and decision authority.
 Skill discretion describes a work environment where the worker is skilled and has the freedom to use those skills in order to do his or her job.
 Decision authority describes a work environment where the worker is required to make a lot of decisions.

 Both types of workplace control can affect your waistline.
 But one type is good for your Body Mass Index (BMI) and the other is bad!

 The study looked at 450 individual workers, 230 female and 220 male, mostly middle aged.
 The participants worked in a variety of blue- and white-collared jobs examined.
 After adjusting for sex, age, household income, work hours and job nature the study found that people working in a job that they were skilled at and had the freedom to use those skills (skill discretion) were more likely to have lower BMIs and smaller waistlines than those who had to make a lot of decisions in their work.